MrAllatta/teaching-portfolio/cv.md

 **Bootstrap & AFSE | 2013–2014**
 - Implemented a controlled study on functional programming pedagogy in Algebra I with Bootstrap's research framework.
 - Students in the experimental group improved 90–111% in modeling accuracy; control group declined by 39%.
-- Results informed training for teachers nationally through Bootstrap-aligned programs.
+- Findings informed Bootstrap's national training programs for teachers nationally and shaped integration strategies for algebraic computing across districts.

 ### **AP CS Principles Pilot Developer**
 **CollegeBoard | 2013–2017**